ilmenit/DOSBUILD/readme.md

 Build environment must be in C:\DOSBUILD (so you will have folders like C:\DOSBUILD\input).

-To automate workflow with VirtualBox you need to add a command line support to it.
+To automate the workflow with VirtualBox you need to add a command line support to it.

 Install *VirtualBox 7.0* (if you don't have it yet):